teaching-lab/stack-cs-activities/README.md

 ### Flagship activities

-Tested in practice numerous times, iteratively improved, and beautifully designed, these are the activities we're especially proud of.
+Tested in practice many times, iteratively improved, and beautifully designed, these are the activities we're especially proud of.

 * [Encryption modes](activities/encryption-modes/README.md) -- Learn block cipher modes of operation, their properties and use cases from scratch.